Emmotes/ic_spoilers/docs/morte.md

     "id": 2974,
     "flavour_text": "",
     "description": {
-        "desc": "Morte causes enemies he attacks to take $amount% additional damage for each Debuff affecting them (including this one), stacking multiplicatively.
-This can count at most 25 debuffs, does not stack itself, and lasts until the enemy dies."
+        "pre": "Morte causes enemies he attacks to take $(amount)% additional damage for each Debuff affecting them (including this one), stacking multiplicatively.
+This can count at most $max_stacks debuffs, does not stack itself, and lasts until the enemy dies.", "post": {
+            "conditions": [
+                {
+                    "condition": "not static_desc",
+                    "desc": "^^Bonus damage at max stacks: $(morte_litany_of_curses_max_buff)%" }
+            ]
+        }
     },
     "effect_keys": [
         {
             "effect_string": "morte_litany_of_curses,100",
             "off_when_benched": true,
+            "max_stacks": 25,
             "debuffing_attack_ids": [
                 1007,
                 1008